-1. negate or destroy the fundamental rights and freedoms of others; or intentionally create a permissive environment for others to achieve the results in (1) or (2)
+- 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2)